goatslacker/alt/docs/serialization.md

 # Serialization

-The [serialize](lifecycleListeners.md#serialize) and [deserialize](lifecycleListeners.md#deserialize) lifecycle listener methods can be utilized separately or together to transform the store data being saved in a snapshot or the snapshot/bootstrap data being set to a store.
+The [snapshot](lifecycleListeners.md#snapshot) and [deserialize](lifecycleListeners.md#deserialize) lifecycle listener methods can be utilized separately or together to transform the store data being saved in a snapshot or the snapshot/bootstrap data being set to a store.
 Though they do not have to be used together, you can picture the parity between the two methods.
-You can transform the shape of your store data created in the snapshot with `serialize`, which might be to get your data in a format ready to be consumed by other services and use `deserialize` to transform this data back into the format that your store recognizes.
+You can transform the shape of your store data created in the snapshot with `snapshot`, which might be to get your data in a format ready to be consumed by other services and use `deserialize` to transform this data back into the format that your store recognizes.

 In the example below, we will show how this technique can be used to `serialize` complex model data being used by the store into a simpler structure for the store's snapshot, and repopulate our store models with the simple structure from the bootstrap/snapshot data with `deserialize`.

-## Serialize
+## Snapshot

-`serialize` provides a hook to transform the store data to be saved to an alt snapshot, application data persisted by alt.
-The return value of this function becomes the value of the store in the snapshot.
-For example, if the store name was `MyStore` and `serialize` returned `{firstName: 'Cereal', lastName: 'Eyes'}`, the snapshot would contain the data `{...'MyStore': {'firstName': 'Cereal', 'lastName': 'Eyes'}...}`
+`snapshot` provides a hook to transform the store data (via an optional return value) to be saved to an alt snapshot.
+If a return value is provided than it becomes the value of the store in the snapshot.
+For example, if the store name was `MyStore` and `serialize` returned `{firstName: 'Cereal', lastName: 'Eyes'}`, the snapshot would contain the data `{...'MyStore': {'firstName': 'Cereal', 'lastName': 'Eyes'}...}`.
+If there is no return value, the default, [`MyStore#getState()`](stores.md#storegetstate) is used for the snapshot data.

 ## Deserialize